 One of the main concerns associated with a digitised compliance process is the risk of fraud and people slipping through the cracks.
 This is a perfectly valid concern - sources estimate that during lockdown, ID fraud rose by as much as 70% in the U.K..

 The pandemic has shown, however, that technology is the answer to this issue, rather than the cause.
 Technology is far more likely to spot either fraudulent or illegal documents (a document that has expired, for example) than a human, and technology is far easier to update in response to criminal trends than the human eye.

 The continuation of digital Right to Work checks until September 1st suggests the government are satisfied with how digital checks have worked, and that they are listening to the wants of high-compliance sectors.

-It is also noteworthy that digital Right to Work checks will continue for non-U.K. nationals after September 1st.
-With this in mind, it would seem an oddity to have a different way of conducting Right to Work checks for U.K. and non-U.K. nationals.
+It is also noteworthy that digital Right to Work checks will continue for non-U.K. nationals for the foreseeable future also.
+With this in mind, it would seem an oddity to have a different way of conducting Right to Work and other pre-employment checks for U.K. and non-U.K. nationals.

 The pandemic and Brexit has pushed digital to the forefront of the compliance process, and it has come up trumps.
-There is no good reason why this technology should not continue to be used in the future, especially as the need to fill roles in the public sector is as urgent as it has ever been.
+There is no good reason why this technology should not continue to be used by businesses and organisations in the future, especially as the need to fill roles in the public sector is as urgent as it has ever been.